CiscoSecurity/amp-00-integration-workflows/docs/source/amp/hunting.rst

         }

-2. Next, you would save a list of the SHA-256 hashes returned.
+2. Next, you would parse the response for ``.data.events[].file.identity.sha256`` and ``.data.events[].file.parent.identity.sha256``.
 3. You would then evaluate these hashes with your product or a 3rd party observable service.

 Query Events
 ------------

-To hunt for activity scoped by an observable follow these steps:
+To hunt for computers that have seen a SHA-256 but have not created an event for that SHA-256 follow these steps:

-1. First, use the following `request <https://api-docs.amp.cisco.com/api_actions/details?api_action=GET+%2Fv1%2Fcomputers%2Factivity&api_host=api.amp.cisco.com&api_resource=Computer+Activity&api_version=v1>`_ to see what endpoints have seen the SHA-256 observable:
+1. First, use the following `Computer Activity <https://api-docs.amp.cisco.com/api_actions/details?api_action=GET+%2Fv1%2Fcomputers%2Factivity&api_host=api.amp.cisco.com&api_resource=Computer+Activity&api_version=v1>`_ to get a list of computers that have seen the SHA-256 observable:

     .. code::